CRE Infection (cont.)

 What causes CRE infections?
 How is CRE transmitted?

 This resistance to carbapenem is not the only reason CRE bacteria are considered dangerous.
-CRE bacteria that reach the bloodstream have a mortality (death) rate of 40%-50%.
-CRE are transmitted person to person, usually by direct contact with contaminated feces, skin, or instruments used in hospitals.
+CRE are transmitted from person to person, usually by direct contact with contaminated feces, skin, or instruments used in hospitals.

 How do CRE bacteria develop?